Relintai/pandemonium_engine_docs/index.md

 .. only:: not i18n

+  Note:
-  .. note:: Godot's documentation is available in various languages and versions.
+ Godot's documentation is available in various languages and versions.
             Expand the "Read the Docs" panel at the bottom of the sidebar to see the list.